.jpg)

 Stronger vs. weaker proof.
 A stronger document always works in place of a weaker one.
 If the table asks for a “receipt with your name” and you have a full invoice with your name, NIE and address, that’s fine.
 The other way around is not.

 Recovering VAT (IVA).
-You can reclaim input VAT only with a full invoice that includes your autónomo name, NIE and tax address.
+You can reclaim input VAT only with a full invoice that includes your autónomo name, NIE and address.

 Summary of deductible expenses for autónomos in Spain